- 100% online, no campus visits required

 Any health and wellness professional looking for a greater understanding of how diet and wellness intersect can benefit from this exploration of nutrition and integrative health, from nutritionists, personal trainers and health coaches to pharmacists, physician assistants, nurses, and physicians.

 Graduate Certificate in Integrative Medicine

-The online Graduate Certificate (GC) in INTM curriculum retains the key concepts and approaches defined in the GW INTM MSHS.
-The Graduate Certificate in INTM requires the successful completion of 21 credit hours.
-Graduates are equipped to embrace the changing demands and innovations of the healthcare landscape.
+The online Graduate Certificate in Integrative Medicine curriculum retains the key concepts and approaches defined in the MSHS in Integrative Medicine program.
+Through 21-credit hours of INTM foundational courses, students are equipped to embrace the changing demands and innovations of the health care landscape.

 Prepare for the Future of Health Care

 Health care is shifting toward more personalized and lifestyle-focused medicine.
 This integrated approach delivers evidence-based, personalized care that addresses shifting consumer preferences toward holistic health, nutrition, and a wellness-focused lifestyle.
 Become a part of this exciting, changing industry and contact an Online Admissions Advisor today at (844) 386-7323.